jupyterlab/jupyterlab/docs/source/extension/extension_multiple_ui.rst

 This is how basic compatibility features work: both apps use the same building blocks and methods.
-For instance, both JupyterLab and Notebook 7 accept Lumino widgets as interface components, both apps allow you to add them to the interface by specifying an "area" to place them into, and extensions for both use the same basic ``JupyterFrontendPlugin`` class.
+For instance, both JupyterLab and Notebook 7 accept Lumino widgets as interface components, both apps enable you to add them to the interface by specifying an "area" to place them into, and extensions for both use the same basic ``JupyterFrontendPlugin`` class.